Art Walker (gridiron football): College career

-Professional football in Edmonton
+Professional career

-Walker was drafted by the Green Bay Packers in the 12th round of the 1955 NFL Draft, but opted instead to play in Canada.
+Walker was drafted by the Green Bay Packers in the 12th round of the 1955 NFL draft, but opted instead to play in Canada.
 Walker told a reporter that he went to Canada because they offered more money than the NFL, and he had heard tales of salary troubles of Green Bay players.
-Walker played seven seasons of professional football as an offensive tackle and defensive guard for the Edmonton Eskimos of the Western Interprovincial Football Union from 1955-1961.
+Walker played seven seasons of professional football as an offensive tackle and defensive guard for the Edmonton Eskimos of the Western Interprovincial Football Union from 1955 to 1961.
 Prior to the fourth season of Walker's tenure with the Eskimos, the WIFU agreed to a merger with the Interprovincial Rugby Football Union which resulted in the formation of the Canadian Football League.

 His best season as a professional player was 1957, when he was named Edmonton's Most Valuable Player and was named to the Western Division all-star teams in two polls, one selected by the fans and the other by sportswriters and broadcasters.
 He also played in the 1957 CFL All-Star Game.
 After the 1957 season, Walker told a reporter from his home town that he had no regrets about playing in the CFL, despite having to participate in a practice in 17 below zero weather and playing in a game in six below zero weather.
 In seven seasons with the Eskimos, he became one of the team's most popular players.
 After a victory over the Winnipeg Blue Bombers in 1959, a Winnipeg columnist credited Walker with the victory: